maoschanz/drawing/docs/index.md

 ## A simple drawing application for Linux.

-This application is a basic image editor, similar to Microsoft Paint™, but aiming at the GNOME desktop.
+This application is a basic image editor, similar to Microsoft Paint, but aiming at the GNOME desktop.

 PNG, JPEG and BMP files are supported.